The Nation (Thailand)

-The Nation is an English-language daily digital newspaper founded in 1971, published in Bangkok, Thailand.
+The Nation is an English-language daily online newspaper founded in 1971, published in Bangkok, Thailand.
 It is one of two English-language dailies in Bangkok, the other being the Bangkok Post.
-On 28 June 2019, it published its final broadsheet edition leaving only its online edition.
+On 28 June 2019, it published its final broadsheet edition, leaving only its online edition.

 The Nation is Thailand's only Thai-owned English-language newspaper, It is owned by the Nation Group and is a member of the Asia News Network.
+It was considered a newspaper of record in Thailand.

 History

 The Nation was founded by Suthichai Yoon on 1 July 1971 as The Voice of the Nation.
 The name was eventually shortened to The Nation.

 The paper changed considerably in 1991, when several Thai journalists from the Bangkok Post defected to The Nation.

 In 2008, The Nation laid off substantial numbers of staff and under the new editorship of former business editor Thanong Khanthong recast itself as a business newspaper, moving international wire copy to a free tabloid insert, the Daily Xpress.